Sjord/Sjord.github.io/_posts/2018-09-23-probability-of-cyberattack.md

 ## Many vulnerabilities are not exploited

 When performing a security assessment on a client's product, I often find serious security vulnerabilities that have been present in production for years.
 Most of the time, this vulnerability did not seem to be exploited by hackers.
-SQL injection or path traveral vulnerabilities remain undetected for years, without any bad consequences.
+SQL injection or path traversal vulnerabilities remain undetected for years, without any bad consequences.
 So it is not the case that if you have a vulnerability, that you are going to get hacked.
 There doesn't seem to be a clear correlation between the amount of vulnerabilities and the exploitation of them.

 ## Conclusion